 home from the wood.

 Nostalgia and lyric time operate differently in Duffy and Osmond’s forests.
 Encountering a former self, Duffy’s speaker easily masters the transported scene of her abandoned childhood.
 The mother, this ‘dead woman, stood at her gate’ retains the unfulfillable distance in time, memory and space, leaving the strong ambivalence towards the present, a dread of futurity, in the repeated denial of ‘home’, the sonic return of ‘late’.
 The specificity of the English countryside, its enclosures and its encroachments through public and private gardens—rife in the English imaginary and possibly drawn here from Duffy’s own childhood in Staffordshire—has a long-formed tradition of lyric engagement.
 The interruption of the wild, or indeed of England’s ubiquitous cultivated crops (‘wheat’, ‘oilseed rape’) into the personal space of the back garden inscribes itself into a narrative of uneasy change, the denaturalising of mythical Albion.
 Nature itself, as a tenuous though somehow also unchanging construction in the national imagination, forever harkens back to lyric poetry and has continued to do so with an anxiety that is matched against the influx of foreign bodies of all kinds.
-Similarly, Hannah Sullivan writes in an essay about returning home to the once feral wildness of London’s edgelands
+Similarly, Hannah Sullivan writes in an essay about returning home to the once feral wildness of London’s edgelands:

 When I pulled out the pockets of my coat, bright sugared aniseeds were often stuck in the lining: the remnants of birthday parties at big, richly decorated Indian restaurants in Southall.
 On St Patrick’s Day I wore a wet bit of shamrock twisted in silver foil on my school jumper. […] I can’t visualise Horsenden hill as the unbroken countryside of childhood picnics.
 Only the vanished things are hard-edged and definite: the salted, pulpy texture of the pit after a baby tooth gone, the Filofax I was going to write in, the soft metallic clatter of the BT telephone exchange where my father worked.